NE-Robotics/wrappers/README.md

 # Hardware Wrappers
 Hardware wrappers for FRC parts, controllers, &amp; encoders

-Designed to provide easy sim real mixing by supporting simulation of your entire robot through a model, also allows for extremely easy swaps between Talon & Spark based motors, support for venom motors will be coming soon.
+Designed to provide easy sim real mixing by supporting simulation of your entire robot through a model

 ## Use
 Hop on over to build.gradle inside of repositories add